 - Lax hiring practices and poor training

 All drivers have a responsibility to follow traffic laws to improve safety.
-When you sustain injuries from a truck accident, you may be entitled to collect financial compensation from the at-fault driver.
+When you sustain injuries from a trucking accident, you may be entitled to collect financial compensation from the at-fault driver.
 However, the truck driver may not be the only liable party in your accident.

 Determining Liability in Your Truck Accident